 Simone Jo Moore:

 - Improve – A most important aspect of garnering feedback is being able to improve the Certifications as needed.
-All course evaluations are recorded and analysed to ensure that the standards of the content and instructors is maintained at the highest possible level.
+All course evaluations are recorded and analyzed to ensure that the standards of the content and instructors are maintained at the highest possible level.

 Interested in offering HDI to your customers?